The Hub’s Database#

 For production systems, SQLite has some disadvantages when used with JupyterHub:

-upgrade-dbmay not work, and you may need to start with a fresh database
+upgrade-dbmay not always work, and you may need to start with a fresh database

 downgrade-dbwill not work if you want to rollback to an earlier version, so backup the